 What about physical prototypes?

-Performance is most often cost-dependent.
+Performance is often cost-dependent.
 The best solutions are not always the cheapest.
 In manufacturing, a large part of the production costs is associated with the testing phase and building prototypes.

 A physical prototype costs.
 As the most advanced materials and prototypes require additional technological process, the associated costs are escalating.
 A major advantage offered by engineering simulation is limiting the need to build a physical prototype.